ajsmit/Basic_stats/docs/07-anova.md

 ### Exercise 3

 Find or generate your own data that lend themselves to being analysed by a two-way ANOVA.
 Generate suitable hypotheses about your data, and analyse it.
-Supplement your analysis by provide a suitable descriptive statistical summary and graph(s) of your data.
+Supplement your analysis by providing a suitable descriptive statistical summary and graph(s) of your data.